KDE/kde-builder/doc/chapter_04/conf-options-table.md

-If set to `true`, then the module will be built with support for running its test suite, and the test suite will be executed as part of the build process. kdesrc-build will show a simple report of the test results.
+If set to `true`, then the module will be built with support for running its test suite, and the test suite will be executed as part of the build process. kde-builder will show a simple report of the test results.
 This is useful for developers or those who want to ensure their system is setup correctly.